thereisnoname18/thereisnoclipboard/README.md

 How to run:

-1)Run the multiclipboard_install.sh file (run ./thereisnoclipboard_install.sh in the in the directory that contains this file)(do not run with sudo).
+1)Run the multiclipboard_install.sh file (run chmod+x thereisnoclipboard_install.sh followed by ./thereisnoclipboard_install.sh in the in the directory that contains this file)(do not run with sudo).

 2)Reboot the computer to make sure that the app opens on startup